Importing coffee and tea

 Labelling

 The marketing of prepackaged food intended for final consumers is subject to legal labelling requirements such as a list of ingredients and a best-before date.
-For a detailed explanation of your legal obligations with regard to labelling pre-packaged food & beverages, download the Food Labelling Handbook (in Dutch) created by NVWA.
+For a detailed explanation of your legal obligations with regard to labelling pre-packaged food and beverages, download the Food Labelling Handbook (in Dutch) created by NVWA.

 Organic coffee and tea

 Organic coffee and tea are subject to strict environmental requirements.
 The use of chemical pesticides and chemical fertilisers, for instance, is prohibited.
-Importers of organic products must be certified and meet additional conditions if they import organic products (in Dutch) from non-EU countries.
+Importers of organic products must be certified and meet additional conditions if they import organic products from non-EU countries.

 Dutch legislation